 How is oropharyngeal cancer diagnosed?

-A fine needle aspiration biopsy, a procedure that places a small needle into the neck mass to extract cells, is performed under local anesthesia.
+A fine-needle aspiration biopsy, a procedure that places a small needle into the neck mass to extract cells, is performed under local anesthesia.
 This allows a pathologist to evaluate the cells under a microscope to determine the cause of the neck mass.
-Oftentimes, the pathologist is able to determine whether the mass is cancerous or benign, and if cancerous, the type of cell it comes from.
+Oftentimes the pathologist is able to determine whether the mass is cancerous or benign, and if cancerous, the type of cell the cancer comes from.
 A complete workup involves imaging, which may include a MRI, CT scan or PET scan.